Go to Heaven: Recording

-Weir had a greater influence than on previous studio albums, writing three of the songs, with his lyricist John Barlow.
+Bob Weir had a greater influence than on previous studio albums, writing three of the songs, with his lyricist John Barlow.
 Both "Lost Sailor" and "Saint of Circumstance" mention sails and navigation, and reference the Dog Star.
 They were usually played live as a pair.
-Lead guitarist Jerry Garcia brought just two songs for the album.
-Both were composed with his writing partner Robert Hunter: the lyrically obtuse, Berry-esque rocker, "Alabama Getaway" and the meticulously arranged "Althea".
+Jerry Garcia brought just two songs to the album.
+Both were composed with his writing partner Robert Hunter: the lyrically obscure, Berry-esque rocker, "Alabama Getaway" and the meticulously arranged "Althea".
 Hunter said the title character of the latter was inspired by Minerva.
 A third Garcia-Hunter effort, "What'll You Raise," was not recorded to the guitarist's satisfaction during the sessions after failing to enter their live rotation; it was ultimately released as a bonus track on the album's 2004/2006 reissue.
-Mydland's "Far From Me" and "Easy to Love You" were written for Weir's band but Garcia encouraged him to present them to the Dead.
+Mydland's "Far from Me" and "Easy to Love You" were written for Weir's band but Garcia encouraged him to present them to the Dead.
 The second had lyric additions by Barlow (at the behest of Davis).
 Unlike the songs Weir and Garcia brought, Mydland wrote straightforward pop songs, usually with a lyrical focus on unrequited love.
 He also brought synthesizers to the Dead, playing a Minimoog solo on "Alabama Getaway" and a Prophet-5 on Weir's funk-incorporating "Feel Like a Stranger".

 Folk standard "Don't Ease Me In" had been played in the band's former incarnation as Mother McCree's Uptown Jug Champions, and was the A-side of the first Grateful Dead single.
 It had re-entered their live set lists shortly before the addition of Mydland.
-As with the previous two albums, drummers Bill Kreutzmann and Mickey Hart contributed an instrumental, "Antwerp's Placebo (the plumber)".
+As with the previous two albums, drummers Bill Kreutzmann and Mickey Hart contributed an instrumental, "Antwerp's Placebo (The Plumber)".
 The subtitle was Hart's taunt at Lyons, who had worked as a plumber.
 To tighten the beat, Lyons had focused on one drummer, keeping mostly Kreutzmann's work in the mix.
 Weir also disagreed with the stylized, abrupt ending to "Feel Like a Stranger", but he worked with Lyons again the following year for his Bobby and the Midnites project.